 Note: This blog post was originally published on the Chaos to Calm Consultancy website.
 You can find links to the site and more information about the Author, Chrissie Davies, below.

 We should never assume that when we become parents we are going to know everything about raising a child.

 They do not come with a manual.
 There are no instructions on how to do things and often many parents just find themselves wandering along on a journey that naturally evolves.
 Sometimes in a positive way, and for others it is definitely something that can be learnt if parents are open and willing.

 Their child did not know how to play…

 This became very apparent to me whilst supporting a lovely family with their toddler’s challenging behaviour.
 They just did not naturally have the inclination or skills to know how to play with their child appropriately.

 The family explained to me that their child did not know how to play.
 He became very bored whenever they tried to get him to play with his toys.
 He was destructive and his attention wandered and he couldn’t stay focused on his own.

 Children’s behaviour can very quickly turn negative when they are under stimulated or bored.
-They can be surrounded by all the toys in the world, but unless they are actively engaged and interested, their behaviour can quickly escalate into a downwards spiral.
-Young children in particular will look to you for ideas and engagement, and we cannot expect them to play on their own independently until they are much older.
+They can be surrounded by all the toys in the world, but unless they are actively engaged and interested, their behaviour can quickly escalate into a downward spiral.
+Young children, in particular, will look to you for ideas and engagement, and we cannot expect them to play on their own independently until they are much older.

 Encouraging your child to play positively and learn how to share, negotiate, take turns, use their imagination and be creative- are all skills that can be taught by a loving, attentive and engaging parent.